-You should contact the Clerk of the trustees (c/o Humber Education Trust, Bude Park Primary School, Cookbury Close, Hull, HU7 4EY) who arrange for another trustee to investigate the concerns in accordance with Stage 2.
+You should contact the Clerk of the trustees (c/o Humber Education Trust, Bude Park Primary School, Cookbury Close, Hull, HU7 4EY) who will arrange for another trustee to investigate the concerns in accordance with Stage 2.

-If the complaint is about the Clerk of the trustees, your complaint should be sent to the Chair of the trustees (c/o Humber Education Trust, Bude Park Primary School, Cookbury Close, Hull, HU7 4EY).
+If the complaint is about the Clerk of the trustees, you should send your complaint to the Chair of the trustees (c/o Humber Education Trust, Bude Park Primary School, Cookbury Close, Hull, HU7 4EY).

-If your complaint is about the trustee board as a whole, you should send your complaint to the Clerk of the trustees who will arrange for the matter to be independently investigated.
+If your complaint is about the trust board as a whole, you should send your complaint to the Clerk of the trustees who will arrange for the matter to be independently investigated.

-Please be aware that where your complaint relates to an employee a copy of the complaint may be shared with them in order to investigate the issues raised.
+Please be aware that where your complaint relates to an employee, a copy of the complaint may be shared with them in order to investigate the issues raised.